ADHD Work Desk Hacks That Make Starting Tasks Feel Less Impossible

 A Gentle Transition Into Doing

-What it is:
+What it is

-Why it helps:
+Why it helps

-The ritual softens that handoff.
+The ritual softens the handoff.

-- turning on your anchor lamp
+- Turn on your anchor lamp

-- setting a visual timer for 5 minutes
+- Set a 5-minute visual timer

-- opening exactly one tab or document
+- Open exactly one document or tab

 None of these are the task.